 FORT WORTH, TEXAS -- I have been a jewelry lady for a year and a half now.
 At first I thought I did a lot or research as to if I was making a good investment or not.
 I have seen many ladies be SUPER successful in this business and thought with my sales skills that I could be one of them.

-Things started out great my first few shows went well and then it just started to all go down hill.
+Things started out great.
+My first few shows went well and then it just started to all go downhill.
 My customers began to complain that the product was overpriced and was not holding up as well as promised.
 I sent back many pieces (out of my own pocket of course.)
 Then I had trouble booking shows.
 I spoke to my Premier "mom" about it and she said that I need to get out and meet more people.
 I did as she recommended and tried to step out of my comfort zone to expand my business.
 On top of that I had to buy more jewelry each time the new seasons line rolled out.

 I became sick last year and had to stop selling for a bit.
 While I was not selling I tried my best to meet new people and let them about my business.
-After much thought I renewed my contract with Premier. thinking I must have done something wrong and was determined to make it work.
+After much thought I renewed my contract with Premier, thinking I must have done something wrong and was determined to make it work.
 Shortly after I had more product issues than ever and no show bookings b/c guest were saying there is no way they would pay that much for jewelry.

 I again spoke with my Premier "mom" who told me the people I were meeting were "flaky" and that I needed to meet people with "expendable income" What?
 I don't have that so how can I expect others to have it?
 I really do enjoy doing the show when I can get them, they are fun but I feel this has been a blow to my ego.
 I work in sales my other job and I am super good at it so I don't understand why this is not working.

 I have done training after training and now I am just disappointed.
 I once was proud to be a jewelry lady and want to be again.
-I just can't seen to meet the "right kind of people" If any other jewelry ladies read this I would love your thoughts on what I might could do to improve my business.
+I just can't seen to meet the "right kind of people."
+If any other jewelry ladies read this I would love your thoughts on what I might could do to improve my business.
 I don't want to give up but might have to if it does not start making me money.
+Thanks!

 DALLAS / IRVING, TEXAS -- I've purchased many pieces of Premier Design jewelry 3-6 yrs ago.
 Some pieces were never worn.
 However, all pieces have a smelly rusty metal odor to them (as if you were rolling coins).
 I spoke with customer service regarding the odor on the pieces (not just the clasp area) and was advised to wipe down with sudsy water.
 After 1 hour of doing as recommended, no change.

 Having to revert to customer service again, I was advised to send each piece back, with $5 per piece, for their review.
 21 pieces x $5 = $105!
 Every excuse question under the sun was asked regarding storage, wearing of the piece, etc. Bottom line - I purchased "costume" jewelry from Target years ago and still looks like the day I purchased it.

 In addition, a bangle bracelet tarnished - I returned it with my $5 for a replacement.
 It has tarnished again, and Premier Designs want another $5 to replace.
 I asked customer service why would I waste another $5, again, for the same to happen.
-Responses: at least you're not paying the full amount, perhaps the humidity......I interrupted her saying are you going to put on your website if you live in certain states, PD should not be purchased?
-Really?????
+Responses: "at least you're not paying the full amount, perhaps the humidity...."
+I interrupted her saying "are you going to put on your website if you live in certain states, PD should not be purchased?"
+Really???

 The above has been advised from Customer Service Supervisors.
 One of the biggest reasons I purchased from Premier was because it's a Christian organization.
-The quality of the jewelry does not live up to it's name no less it's price.
+The quality of the jewelry does not live up to its name no less it's price.
 I don't know about you, but I don't have disposable money which is what the outcome is going to be.
 Just wanted to share my thoughts on Premier Designs.